-This Puerto Rican Coquito is a classic cocktail made with seasonal spices, coconut and rum, giving it a taste similar to eggnog.
-It's a creamy yet light, cinnamon & nutmeg infused cocktail.
+This authentic Puerto Rican Coquito is a classic cocktail made with seasonal spices, coconut and rum, giving it a taste similar to (but bette than) eggnog.
+It’s a creamy yet light, cinnamon & nutmeg infused cocktail.
+Keep reading for details on how to make it with easy vegan substitutes.

 Coquito is a popular drink enjoyed around the holidays in Puerto Rico.

-There’s something really special about cozying up next to the fire with a sweet cinnamon seasoned drink during the cold Winter months.
-This cocktail has all of the elements of the perfect Winter cocktail, without any of the heaviness dairy brings to the mix.
+There’s something really special about cozying up next to the fire with a sweet cinnamon seasoned drink during the Winter months.

-Here's what you will need to make your coquito:
+Here’s what you will need to make your coquito (plus some easy vegan substitutes if you prefer a plant based diet):

 - rum